Vegetation Management & Safety

 For more information: The trailer to the documentary Fire in Paradise, which follows the Camp Fire in California in 2018, started by a spark from a power line is here.
 Full access to the documentary is limited to subscribers to Netflix.

-On PBS’s Frontline, a documentary look at the Paradise fire one year later may be found here.
+On PBS’s Frontline, a documentary look at the Camp Fire one year later may be found here.

 We’re working to reduce the risk posed by vegetation near power lines in our service territory.